-Our Sanctuary Project is all about caring for our heritage and telling the story of Beverley’s right of sanctuary.
+Our Sanctuary Project is all about caring for our heritage by restoring part of the medieval roof and also by telling the story of Beverley’s right of sanctuary.

-The origins of the Minster can be traced back over 1,000 years to John, Bishop of York, who later became Saint John of Beverley.
+The origins of the Minster can be traced back over 1,000 years to John, Bishop of York.
 He founded a monastery where Beverley now stands in the early years of the 8th century and retired to it after leaving York.

 He died in 721.
 His reputation for healing the sick soon attracted huge numbers of pilgrims to his tomb, and later to an elaborate shrine.

-Gradually a town began to develop to meet the needs of the pilgrims.
-By the fourteenth century Beverley was in the top 12 largest towns in England.
+He was recognised as a saint in 1037 and gradually a town began to develop to meet the needs of the pilgrims.
+By the fourteenth century Beverley was one of the top 10 largest towns in England.